SRAM Force AXS vs Shimano Ultegra Di2 (12-speed) Groupset

-The SRAM Force AXS and Shimano Ultegra Di2 (R8100) are arguably the most popular electronic groupset models.
-They sit in the mid-range, above the entry-level SRAM Rival AXS and Shimano 105 Di2, and below the top of the line, Shimano Dura-Ace and SRAM Red AXS.
+The SRAM Force eTap AXS and Shimano Ultegra Di2 (R8100) are arguably the most popular electronic groupset models.
+They sit in the mid-range, above the entry-level SRAM Rival eTap AXS and Shimano 105 Di2, and below the top-of-the-line Shimano Dura-Ace and SRAM Red AXS.

-The Force AXS and Ultegra Di2 have all the features of the Dura-Ace and Red AXS groupsets but at a more affordable price.
+The Force eTap AXS and Ultegra Di2 inherit all the features of the Red eTap AXS and Dura-Ace groupsets but at a more affordable price.

 Both groupsets have their advantages and disadvantages.
 In many cases, cyclists choose them based on personal preferences or, sometimes, availability.